 Also, “more leg”, which I’m pretty sure is TrainerM’s favorite phrase.

-Another rider from my lesson program came into the arena with her horse right as I was starting to get comfortable, so TrainerM detached herself from us and we continued on alone.
+Another rider from my lesson program came into the arena, so TrainerM detached herself from us and we continued on alone.
 The snow had scared a lot of people away but there was still more horses in the arena than Raglan had ever seen before.
-They walked, trotted, and cantered past us and there were only a couple of moments where I felt him get nervous (one of which was when someone with a very lazy horse kiss kiss kiss kissed her horse into the canter right next to us), but Rags was a good boy and kept one ear cocked back on me whenever he was unsure.
+There were only a couple of moments where I felt him get nervous (one of which was when someone with a very lazy horse kiss kiss kiss kissed her horse into the canter right next to us).
 We even did a little bit of trotting jigging before the warmup hour was over!
-It’s all about those small victories, LOL.

-Once warmup was over and classes were started (with the end of the arena sectioned off so that everyone not currently in the class could huddle undercover), we quickly discovered Raglan’s greatest weakness: waiting.
+Once classes were started, we quickly discovered Raglan’s greatest weakness: waiting.
 He couldn’t handle it.
 He started squirming in place, threatening to back into other horses, and smashing his big head into anyone close to him (sorry TrainerM 😳).
 We ended up having to go walk around the grounds in the snow while we waited for our classes to come up.

 Luckily it wasn’t long before I was back on Rags and coaxing him out into the arena.
 There was only one other rider in my class (and I couldn’t remember if it was an eq or a pleasure class, soooooooo) and we giraffe-walked/trotted our way into a second place ribbon because apparently I missed my diagonal while the judge was looking.
 The judge and the ring steward really liked Rags, though—they could tell he was young and enthusiastic, plus they said he “looks like a warmblood” (AKA he faaaaancy).